bart747/mysite/content/blog/resilient-ui.md

 Modular UIs are easier to edit in the long run.
 When your interface is divided into distinct parts, you can also separate chunks of code by following that divisions.
-Than you can adjust to the real world without tedious redesigns.
+That way changes will be way less tedious.
 For instance:

 1. You can just swap UI modules in an HTML or template file.
 2. You can edit a module in its own file – no need to dig into complex code that's responsible for many things.